openpgpjs/openpgpjs/CONTRIBUTING.md

    npm install
    ```

-   // TODO: do they want other package managers here as well?

 3. Create a new topic branch (off the main project development branch) to contain your feature, change, or fix:

    ```bash
    git checkout -b <topic-branch-name>
    ```

-// TODO: Coding conventions?
+4. Follow our [coding conventions](#coding-conventions) while developing your changes.
+You can also run `npm run lint` to match our requirements.

-4. Write clear and meaningful git commit messages.
-Please follow our commit message conventions while committing to your branch // TODO: review if they have commit conventions
+5. Write clear and meaningful git commit messages.
+Please follow our [commit message conventions](#commit-conventions) while committing to your branch.

-5. Make sure to update or add to the tests when appropriate.
+6. Make sure to update or add to the tests when appropriate.
 Run the appropriate testing suites to check that all tests pass after you've made changes.
 You can read about our different types of tests in our [Testing](#testing) section.

-6. If you added or changed a feature, make sure to document it accordingly in the [README.md](https://github.com/openpgpjs/openpgpjs/blob/main/README.md) file.
+7. If you added or changed a feature, make sure to document it accordingly in the [README.md](https://github.com/openpgpjs/openpgpjs/blob/main/README.md) file.

 ## Coding conventions

-// TODO: check if they have
+We ensure code consistency through our [ESLint config](https://github.com/openpgpjs/openpgpjs/blob/main/.eslintrc.js).
+You can run `npm run lint` to lint your changes.
+When in doubt, follow the style of the surrounding code.

 ## Commit conventions

-// TODO: check if they have
+We follow the seven rules of a great Git commit message, which is extensively described in [this blog post](https://cbea.ms/git-commit/), but in short the principles are:

+1. Separate subject from body with a blank line
+2. Limit the subject line to 50 characters
+3. Capitalize the subject line
+4. Do not end the subject line with a period
+5. Use the imperative mood in the subject line
+6. Wrap the body at 72 characters
+7. Use the body to explain what and why vs. how

+You can also take a look at our [main branch commits](https://github.com/openpgpjs/openpgpjs/commits/main).

 ## Testing